tescoexp/tescoexp/README.md

 <details>
 <summary>${\textsf{\color{#fffff}boundaries}}$</summary>
 <div align="left">
-hi! strict dni:
+hii small dni pls
  <br>- generally bad bigoted people
- <br>- fickin/irl/therian haters
+ <br>- fickin/irl/otherkin haters
- <br>- endogenic/willogenic system supporters, however people that think they are endo/willo themselves are misinformed and i'll gladly educate them
+ <br>- endogenic/willogenic system supporters
  <br>- people that call pedophiles 'maps'

  <br>- if you copy me/parts of myself or my system in any way
- <br>it isnt charming at all, it offends me and is just weird!
+ <br>it bothers me a lot sorry y

  really, please dont copy my skins/persona or take any inspo from ME AS WHOLE if we are friends.
  <br>i do not want to see you trying to be me 😁😁😁